jvm-profiling-tools/perf-map-agent/README.md

 Unloading or reloading of a changed agent library is not supported by the JVM (but re-attaching is).
 Therefore, if you make changes to the agent and recompile it you need to restart a target process that has an older version loaded to use the newer version.

+### Missing symbols for libjvm.so

+libjvm.so is the runtime component of the JVM.
+It is not covered by perf-map-agent but perf will use debug symbols as provided by the distribution.
+If symbols for libjvm.so are missing see instructions for your Linux distribution to install debug symbols for the JVM.
+See also [issue #39](https://github.com/jrudolph/perf-map-agent/issues/39) which contains a few pointers about how to install these.

 ## Disclaimer

 I'm not a professional C code writer.
 The code is very "experimental", and it is e.g. missing checks for error conditions etc..
 Use it at your own risk.
 You have been warned!